 Evaluation

 For evaluation, the fundus images of the validation set were processed by the trained network to obtain glucose metabolism scores.
 For an individual-level model GMScore, image-level scores were combined by averaging over all fundus images of the left and right eye.
 Our primary evaluation was the discriminative power of the GMScore prediction for classifying individuals with normal glucose metabolism versus type 2 diabetes individuals, measured by the area under receiver operating characteristic (AUROC) curve.
 For comparison, risk factors for type 2 diabetes (sex, age, waist circumference, smoking, hypertension, and family history) were used to train logistic regression classifiers to discriminate normal glucose metabolism from type 2 diabetes individuals.
 Smoking was divided into 3 categories (non-smoker, former, and current), based on self-reported data.
 Hypertension was defined as an office blood pressure greater 140/90 mm Hg or use of blood pressure lowering medication.
 Family history represents self-reported data about a first or second degree relative with diabetes.
-Ninety-five % confidence intervals (CI) for the AUROC were obtained using 1,000 bootstrap samples.
+Ninety-five percent confidence intervals (CI) for the AUROC were obtained using 1,000 bootstrap samples.
 Prediabetes individuals in the validation set were also processed and glucose metabolism scores for this group were compared with normal glucose metabolism individuals.
 All p-values reported are based on the Welch's unequal variances two-sided t-test and describe the probability that compared groups are similar.

 Matching cohort experiment